serkansahin55/react-hooks-evernote-guided-project/README.md

 ### Viewing and Displaying Notes

-- [ ] Display all notes in the left sidebar.
+- [ x ] Display all notes in the left sidebar.
-- [ ] Displayed sidebar notes should show the title and a truncated body.
+- [ x ] Displayed sidebar notes should show the title and a truncated body.
 - [ ] When clicking a note from the sidebar, display its contents in the right panel.